fburgerdev/vecmath/README.md

 ## Include this Library
 In your c++ project
-- add _include/vecmath_ to your include directories
+- add _include/vecmath.a_ to your include directories
 - add _lib/[config]_ to your library directories (depending on your configuration)
 - link the library _libvecmath.a_ (for linux) and _vecmath.lib_ (for windows)

+In order to resolve the dependancies
+- for beaver
+    - add _modules/beaver/lib/[config]_ to your include directories
+    - link the library _libbeaver.a_ or _beaver.lib_

 ## Build (Optional)
 #### Using Linux (Debian)